BIOMAKE/Revised_Huang_Model/README.md

 This code project implements the non-convex optimisation problem.
 1. `FourPara_Calibration_LM.m`: this code file aims to optimise the parameters of Stage II by using the Levenberg-Marquardt algorithm as implemented in Matlab (v2021b, The Mathworks, USA).
-2. `PlotFigures.m`: this code file aims to plot the after-effect curves for both initial and revised models for given TBS protocols.
+2. `PlotFigures_PC.m`, `PlotFigures_AC.m`, `PlotFigures_noPC.m`: these code files aim to plot the after-effect curves for both initial and revised models for given TBS protocols.
 3. `PredictionAccuracyAnalysis.m`: this code file aims to analyse the prediction accuracy of the revised model in terms of root-mean-square error (RMSE), pseudo R squared (R^2) for nonlinear models, and the distribution of prediction errors.
 4. `HuangModel_Initial.m`: this code file is the initial model code programmed by Huang et al,.
 5. `HuangModel_Revised.m`: this code file is the revised model with the optimised parameters of Stage II.